hartwigmedical/actin/molecular/README.md

 #### N fusions

-In addition to the driver fields, the following data is captured per fusion:
+In addition to the general driver fields, the following data is captured per fusion:

 | Field                          | Example Value    | Details                                                                         |
 |--------------------------------|------------------|---------------------------------------------------------------------------------|